kbordon/hairsalon-home/README.md

   * Once you're finished, close the browser and turn off the server by entering <kbd>Ctrl</kbd> + <kbd>C</kbd> on your powershell or terminal.

 ## Known Bugs
-* When listing phone numbers, should a zip code be entered starting with a zero, the number may be listed without the zero as it is converted into a number, and will lose the beginning zero.
+* When listing phone numbers, should a area code be entered starting with a zero, the number may be listed without the zero as it is converted into a number, and will lose the beginning zero.

 ## Support and contact details